 King Arthur’s Gallery has a romantic feel to it and is particularly popular on special occasions and with honeymoon couples.
 The beautiful gallery is crafted from reclaimed wood, salvaged from an old local chapel.
 It creates an enchanting atmosphere in which to relax and promises a memorable experience.
 It sleeps up to four people.
 There is an impressive bedroom on the first floor furnished with a solid wood, king sized bed.
-On the ground floor there is a spacious open plan kitchen and living area, complete with authentic stone fireplace, wooden beams and a sofa bed.
+On the ground floor there is a spacious open plan kitchen and living area, complete with authentic stone fireplace, wooden beams leather sofas.
 Outside we have BBQ facilities, patio areas and a hot tub with a great view.

 "A lovely setting and delightful accommodation.
 We loved the romantic atmosphere of The Gallery!
 The gardens were fabulous and we loved our private patio.
 The hot tub was a delight too.
 We'll be back."
 Julie & David Mills, Marden, Kent

 A unique, warm cottage feel with the exposed beams and ambient lighting.
 It has the essence of the original barn, particularly with the high ceilings up to the minstrel’s gallery.
 This is complemented by the ecclesiastical feel of the wood which was re-claimed from a local chapel.
-The living area is furnished with 2 double sofas (one is a sofa bed) and a large coffee table.
+The living area is furnished with 2 double leather sofas and a large coffee table.
 The stone fireplace dominates the main wall and is equipped with a practical, easy to use electric fire (there is a log burner outside for cosy evenings watching the sunset).
 The Gallery has a large widescreen television and ambient lighting.
 There is a separate area for dining, with a table perfect for two that can easily be extended for more diners.

 This room has an incredible periodic, Romeo and Juliet feel to it.
 The comfortable king-size bed is nestled in amongst the exposed wooden beams gives it a cosy feel.
 The mezzanine floor means that there is also a feeling of space.
 The minstrel’s balcony allows you to look down into the living area.
 The north window gives delightful views of the estuary.
 The east roof window allows you to gaze up and enjoy the stars on a clear night.
 We are lucky to have no light pollution so allowing phenomenal night-time views.